 Inclement Weather or Emergency Business Closing Practices

-National tragedies such as Hurricanes Katrina and Sandy, earthquakes, serious fires, and any other event that destroys the homes and livelihood of employees require a special response from employers.
+National tragedies such as Hurricanes Katrina and Sandy, earthquakes, serious fires, and any other event that destroys the homes and livelihood of employees require an appropriate response from employers.

 Even more minor issues like a foot or two of snow, the loss of electricity, or flooding can make the actual physical presence of employees at work difficult or impossible, sometimes for days.
 Beyond the effect of these events on employees, they are also likely to affect the ability of the business or organization to remain open and serving customers.